 Retail clinics are another tactic that continue to improve the patient experience.
 Around for more than 10 years now, they are going mainstream.
 Patients don’t have to wait for an appointment; they can walk in during hours that are convenient for them, including after work or on the weekends.
 There are now 960 CVS MinuteClinics nationwide, and 400 Walgreens clinics, which take insurance and can treat patients for minor conditions like the flu or refer them to more specialized care if needed.

 Harness technology where it makes sense.

 The strategic use of technology, such as remote-visit apps connecting patients to doctors through smartphones, is filling gaps that traditional care cannot provide.
 Telemedicine has long been used for rural areas, but it can now be accessed through mobile technology that people already own.

 Florida Blue is testing out a video chat service through a mall-installed kiosk, HealthSpot, where patients can have a private video chat with a local doctor.
 A medical attendant works in the kiosk to take the patient’s blood pressure or perform other routine screenings, as guided by the remote physician.

 A creative, cost-conscious blending of high-tech and human-touch programs can help payers and providers establish long-term relationships with members and patients based on trust.
 And that is an important first step toward improving the healthcare system.

-Want to learn more about how payers and providers are aligning their services to meet the needs of the newly empowered healthcare consumer?
-Visit our website to download this year’s from the 2016 emids Healthcare Summit.
+Want to learn more about how payers and providers are aligning their services to meet the needs of empowered healthcare consumers?
+Download the charter from the 2016 emids Healthcare Summit.